envy7/ng-todoapp/README.md

-# Angular Event Registration — Demo Application for Angular JS
+# Online Personal Diary — Demo Application for Angular JS

 This project is asample application demonstrating a more fully developed realistic single page angular application.